This resource aims to support practitioners deploying differential privacy

 used against them.
 Randomized responses

-This approach of randomizing the output of the answer to a question by a mechanism, a stochastic intervention such as coin flipping, is still the very backbone of differential privacy today.
+This approach of randomizing the output of the answer to a question by a

 Pure epsilon-differential privacy (\(\epsilon\)-DP) is a mathematical